anniedotexe/Shapes/README.md

 # Shapes
-Draw lines, circles, and ellipses with OpenGL
+Load coordinates from a text file and draw lines, circles, and ellipses with OpenGL